-When ankle arthritis develops you will experience stiffness in the ankle with a loss of ability to bend the foot fully upwards.
-It may be painful in this position, and may become painful as you take strides, and the ankle is forced in to this position as your body moves forwards over your foot.
-To start with this is worse with activities, typically walking.
-You may also notice swelling in the ankle.
-Squatting down may become difficult.
-The pain is typically a dull aching pain somewhat like a tooth ache.
-In the early stages it will respond well to anti-inflammatories or painkillers, but as the condition progresses these become less effective.
+You may well have ankle arthritis if you experience stiffness in the ankle and you struggle to bend the foot fully upwards or downwards.
+It may be painful in certain positions and may become painful walking.
+Stairs and gradients can be really bad because they force the ankle to move more, and squatting can be tough.
+To start with this is worse with activities, and you may see or feel swelling in the ankle.
+The pain is typically a dull aching pain a bit like a toothache.
+In the early stages anti-inflammatories or painkillers will help, but as the condition progresses these become less effective.

 In the early stages of arthritis painkillers, physiotherapy, and ankle braces can be helpful.
-As the condition progresses injections of steroid or replacement joint fluid (Durolane) can be useful.
-Keyhole (arthroscopy) surgery can be very effective for early arthritis to to remove bone spurs at the front of the ankle (an operation called chielectomy).
+As the condition progresses injections of replacement joint fluid (Durolane) can be really useful.
+Keyhole (arthroscopy) surgery can be very effective for early arthritis to remove bone spurs at the front of the ankle (an operation called cheilectomy).

-The ankle seems to tolerate more wear than other joints before it becomes really bad.
-However with time the arthritis may affect your mobility, and you're walking distances.
-It will impact on your lifestyle, and impair quality of life.
+Luckily the ankle seems to tolerate more wear than other joints before it becomes really bad.
+However with time, arthritis may affect your mobility, and your walking distances.
+It will impact on your lifestyle and impair quality of life.
 It may become painful at night-time and keep you awake at night or wake you up from sleep.
 When the symptoms reach this level it is time to consider having surgery.

 There is an important choice to make between having the joint fused (arthrodesis), which means there will be no movement in the ankle itself, and no pain, or an ankle replacement.
-Unfortunately the ankle replacement technology is a long way behind that of hip and knee replacements, an the lifespan of these joints is not as good.
-For that reason ankle fusion remains a popular choice especially for younger patients in whom ankle replacement may only last a few years before causing problems.
-Ankle fusion is not a bad as it sounds, the remaining joints in the back of the foot compensate for the loss of motion at the ankle an allow relatively normal movements.
-Usually by the time this surgery is considered there is very little motion in the ankle joint anyway because of the arthritis.
+Unfortunately, the ankle replacement technology is a long way behind that of hip and knee replacements, the lifespan of these joints is not as good.
+For that reason, ankle fusion is still a popular choice especially for younger patients in whom ankle replacement may only last a few years before causing problems.
+Ankle fusion is not as bad as it sounds, the remaining joints in the back of the foot compensate for the loss of motion at the ankle and allow relatively normal movements.
+Usually, by the time this surgery is considered, there is very little motion in the ankle joint anyway because of arthritis.
 Many people with an ankle fusion return to their previous sports.